kaizendorks/dexa/README.md

 Add:
 - DONE allow stacks to define their "add" commands, by just adding a template folder inside `/add`.
 No need for any extra config or metadata in `dexa.js`.
-- The command has to be run in a project folder previously initialized with `dx init`.
+- DONE The command has to be run in a project folder previously initialized with `dx init`.
 Specific error is returned if not
 - automatically download stack if not currently installed

 Generate: